meteorinca/BoeingChecklistWebapp/README.md

 ## Capabilities implemented

-- Checklist CRUD with SQLite + SQLAlchemy models for checklists, sections, and items.
+- Single checklist CRUD backed by SQLite and SQLAlchemy for sections and items.
-- YAML import/export with schema normalization.
-- Theme switcher (Boeing + Sticky Note) with per-checklist persistence.
-- Single-password Basic Auth check backed by bcrypt hashes.
-- Autosave-ready PUT endpoint and PATCH placeholder for future diffing.
+- Inline section and item editing with drag-to-reorder interactions.
+- Autosave and duplicate endpoints that keep the latest draft ready.
-- Print-ready HTML view aligned with Boeing visual cues.
+- Print-friendly HTML view for quick PDF or paper handouts.
-- SPA editor: state store with undo/redo, section/item management, YAML import/export, and Boeing-themed styling.
-- Health endpoint for deploy readiness checks.
+- Optional shared-password gate plus a `/health` endpoint for deploy checks.

 See `docs/Task_working.md` for task-level completion tracking.